Internalist vs. Externalist Conceptions of Epistemic Justification

 Here we assume that the awareness spoken of in Actual Access knowledge internalism is the direct sort that Prichard had in mind.
 It is an awareness that is not brought about by any calculation or reasoning.

 To illustrate and partly defend Actual Access knowledge internalism, imagine that you look at a tree in the park, and thereby come to know that there is a tree there.
 We can suppose for these illustrative purposes that your knowledge basis is the visual experience of the tree, and thus that you acquire direct, non-inferential knowledge of the presence of the tree.
 In this example, when you acquire that knowledge, it seems plausible to also think that you are aware that you are engaged in seeing, and that the content of the visual event is a tree.
 Moreover, this same sort of point will hold for all manner of easily acquired perceptual knowledge, including that acquired by other sense modalities.
-So, for a very wide range of cases all involving, we are supposing, non-inferential perceptual knowledge acquisition, access will be quite plausible.
+So, for a very wide range of cases all involving, we are supposing, non-inferential perceptual knowledge acquisition, actual access will be quite plausible.
 In those cases it seems right to think that you are aware of the knowledge basis, the specific perceptual experience and its content, in which you engage when the knowledge is first secured.

 Even so, Actual Access knowledge internalism is not plausible when taken in full generality, for these perceptual cases make up only a small portion of one's knowledge.
-We need only notice that most of one's knowledge is stored knowledge, that is, knowledge one gained at an earlier time and have since retained.
+We need only notice that most of one's knowledge is stored knowledge, that is, knowledge one gained at an earlier time and has since retained.
 Imagine that a person knows that Illinois was Abraham Lincoln's home state.
 She acquired this knowledge years before, while in elementary school, and has retained it ever since.
 It is most implausible to think that she is now aware of her knowledge basis for this knowledge about Lincoln, and this in two important senses.
 First, it is hardly likely that she is now aware of her original knowledge basis, whatever that may have been back in elementary school.
 Also, second, it is most likely that she has no current awareness of her present knowledge basis, presumably something to do with ongoing stable memory.
 Of course, some people will have such awareness, but we should not let this fact lead us to the conclusion that every person with this knowledge of Lincoln's home state will be aware of the workings of memory.
 We should, thus, reject Actual Access knowledge internalism as implausible.

 Most likely, defenders of internalism about knowledge will be unfazed by this rejection.
-Much more plausible, and also much more likely to be the actual view internalists have in mind, is accessibility knowledge internalism.
+Much more plausible, and also much more likely to be the actual view internalists have in mind, is Accessibility knowledge internalism.
 It requires only that one can become aware of the knowledge basis, either by easy and quick reflection in some cases, or by more difficult and lengthy reflection in others.
 What matters, however, is not the temporal length of the reflection, but rather that this is an awareness one can achieve merely by reflection.
 And there is something right about this, because we all engage in this sort of activity all the time, often with good success.
-We can, then, focus attention on accessibility knowledge internalism.
+We can, then, focus attention on Accessibility knowledge internalism.

 Access to a knowledge basis can itself be thought of in two ways.
 One might be capable of attaining awareness of what is in fact one's knowledge basis, but without also being capable of being aware that this item is one's knowledge basis.
 Or, one might actually be capable of attaining awareness that some item is one's knowledge basis.
 The difference is this: in the first case, one might have an awareness directed at what is in fact a knowledge basis, but without realizing that it is one's knowledge basis; while in the second sort of case, one's awareness is directed at the fact that some item is one's knowledge basis.
-Recall the Canada geese example where the knowledge basis is testimony from a friend.
-A person might be aware of the testimony, and also aware of who it is that is giving the testimony (and thus this person is aware of the knowledge basis); but, not be aware that this testimony is her knowledge basis.
-In principle, this distinction is no different from a more familiar one.
-One can be aware of an electrical transformer, without being aware that this item before one is an electrical transformer.

-By making use of this distinction in the knowledge case, we can specify two different versions of accessibility knowledge internalism (AKI), a weak form and a strong form.
-(Hereafter it will be presumed that we are speaking only of accessibility knowledge internalism, and we can speak of weak and strong AKI.)
+By making use of this distinction in the knowledge case, we can specify two different versions of Accessibility knowledge internalism (AKI), a weak form and a strong form.
+(Hereafter it will be presumed that we are speaking only of Accessibility knowledge internalism, and we can speak of weak and strong AKI.)

-In the geese example, the weak version would tell us that one can become aware by reflection of the fact that someone has testified to the presence of geese.
+In the geese example, given earlier, the weak version would tell us that one can become aware by reflection of the fact that someone has testified to the presence of geese.
 By contrast, the strong version would go beyond this and say that one can become aware by reflection that this testimony counts as one's knowledge basis for one's belief about the geese.

 The two definitions as presently stated may be thought of as complete knowledge basis versions of knowledge internalism, for they both demand a form of accessibility to all of one's knowledge basis for any given piece of knowledge.
 There are, however, a great many cases where one has a multiplicity of knowledge bases for an item of knowledge.
 For instance, if one comes to know that p as a result of a lengthy piece of reasoning, as in the construction of a mathematical proof with many steps, then one has many knowledge bases standing behind one's knowledge that p.
 Or we can think of perceptual cases where one comes to have knowledge based upon a complex assortment of perceptual cues, all of which count as knowledge bases, but only some of which are accessible by reflection.
 It would be much too stringent a requirement to insist that a person must be capable of becoming aware by reflection of all of her knowledge bases, for every piece of knowledge she then possesses.
 If that were a requirement, then probably neither weak nor strong AKI would have any plausibility at all.
 Hence, the two definitions require some amendment, which we can easily provide.